whrc/Rangeland-Carbon/RCTM/remote_sensing/starfm_source/readme.txt

 approach using C. It has been tested in Linux system using gcc compiler (require v4.4 or newer in order to support multiprocessing OpenMP 3.0).

+changes for RCTM:
+- fixed minor bug by uncommenting line 396 in StarFM_util.c.

 v1.1.2:
 - original version (first release)
 - accepts one or two image pairs